edsaac/stpyvista-tests/README.md

 ![howto-stpyvista|600x340](https://aws1.discourse-cdn.com/business7/uploads/streamlit/original/3X/f/d/fdcb8cb7be524e4c8d1e45e9371cc6b17a732b24.gif)

 This is a simple component that takes a PyVista plotter object and shows it on Streamlit as an interactive element (as in it can be zoomed in/out, moved and rotated, but the visualization state is not returned).
-It uses PyVista's [pythreejs backend](https://docs.pyvista.org/user-guide/jupyter/pythreejs.html) and it basically takes the plotter, [exports it to HTML](https://docs.pyvista.org/api/plotting/_autosummary/pyvista.Plotter.export_html.html) and displays that within an iframe.
+It uses PyVista's [panel backend](https://docs.pyvista.org/user-guide/jupyter/panel.html) and it basically takes the plotter, [exports it to HTML](https://docs.pyvista.org/api/plotting/_autosummary/pyvista.Plotter.export_html.html) and displays that within an iframe.

 ## Installation